Paul-Anderson2/nosql-challenge/README.md

 Part 1 and Part 2 of this challenge are in the NoSQL_setup_final.ipynb file

 Part 3 of this challenge is in the NoSQL_analysis_final.ipynb file

+The resources file (establishments.json) was to large to upload to the repository and had to be zipped.
+It must be downlaoded and unzipped to use it